-STaR Intellectual Community brings together mid- and early-career scholars at WU, mostly, postdoctoral research fellows and doctoral students.
-Membership is voluntary and non-binding.
-Our aim is to connect, provide space for networking and idea sharing across disciplinary boundaries, and overall, through research and knowledge dissemination, help each other grow.
+The STaR intellectual community brings together early and mid-career scholars at WU.
+Most are postdoctoral research fellows and PhD students.
+Membership is voluntary and nonbinding.
+Our aim is to provide space for networking and idea sharing across disciplinary boundaries and overall, through research and knowledge dissemination, help each other grow.

-*This website serves only as a disemmination channel.
-Unless stated otherwise in the individual descriptions, STaR is not a co-organizer of the below listed initiatives.
+*This website serves only as a disseminator.
+Unless stated otherwise in the individual descriptions, STaR is not a co-organizer of the initiatives listed below.